 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 The Mitsubishi Ichigokan Museum, Tokyo opened in 2010.
-It is a nearly-identical reconstruction of the original Mitsubishi Ichigokan building which stood in the same place.
-Originally designed by British architect Josiah Conder in 1894, it was the first western-style office building in the Marunouchi district, and housed the headquarters of the famed Mitsubishi enterprise.
-The original building had been demolished in 1968 due to age and disrepair.
+It is a remarkably loyal reconstruction of the original Mitsubishi Ichigokan building which stood in the same place.
+Originally built by British architect Josiah Conder in 1894, it was the first western-style office building in the Marunouchi district and housed the headquarters of the Mitsubishi enterprise.
+The original building was demolished in 1968 due to age and disrepair.